-In Brief
+In Summary

-- Modern life systematically depletes blood through mechanisms that conventional medicine does not recognize as blood-depleting: chronic mental overwork, insufficient sleep, excessive screen use, emotional expenditure without restoration, and the nutritional patterns of high-calorie but micronutrient-poor diets.
+- Modern life depletes blood through mechanisms conventional medicine doesn’t frame as “blood-depleting”: chronic mental overwork, insufficient sleep, heavy screen use, emotional expenditure without restoration, and calorie-rich but micronutrient-poor diets.

 Blood Deficiency Is Not Anemia

 The first conceptual clarification that matters is the distinction between blood deficiency in the Korean medicine sense and anemia in the biomedical sense.
-These concepts overlap but are not identical, and the failure to understand this distinction leads to clinical confusion on both sides.
+These concepts overlap but are not identical, and the failure to understand this distinction leads to confusion on both sides.

 In biomedical terms, anemia is a quantitative reduction in red blood cell mass or hemoglobin concentration below established reference ranges.
 It has measurable causes — iron deficiency, B12 or folate deficiency, chronic disease, hemolysis — and produces measurable symptoms through reduced oxygen-carrying capacity.